pygae/lean-ga/README.md

 * Additional API on top of the mathlib `clifford_algebra`:
   * [`geometric_algebra/from_mathlib/versors.lean`](https://pygae.github.io/lean-ga-docs/geometric_algebra/from_mathlib/versors.html), a formalization of versors
   * [`geometric_algebra/from_mathlib/concrete/cga.lean`](https://pygae.github.io/lean-ga-docs/geometric_algebra/from_mathlib/concrete/cga.html), a formalization of CGA

+To get the full experience of using lean-ga without having to install lean, use the GitPod link at the top of this readme.
+Wait for the command in the console to finish, then open one of the files referenced above, and wait for compilation to finish (the orange bars to vanish).
+At this point, you can move the cursor around to view the proof state, and try adding new statements to the file using our definitions

 Development Status
 --------------------